 The WFSA Innovation Awards

-The WFSA Innovation Awards, sponsored by Baxter, we launched in 2014 and are designed to encourage and support innovation in anaesthesiology that has had – or is likely to have – a positive impact on surgical patient outcomes.
+The WFSA Innovation Awards, sponsored by Baxter, were launched in 2014 and are designed to encourage and support innovation in anaesthesiology that has had – or is likely to have – a positive impact on surgical patient outcomes.
 The Innovation Awards are held every four years with six winning innovations from six different countries invited to the World Congress of Anaesthesiologists (WCA).

 For more information about the 2015 winners, please click here.